- May 12

 Consider registering both .ai and .com versions of your name if budget allows.
 This prevents competitors or bad actors from claiming the other version.

-Learn more: how to register a domain name.
+Learn more: how to choose a domain registrar

 Making the call: .ai vs .com